7 Best TENS Units of 2026

 - Some units reported to fail after 2 to 6 months of daily use, suggesting variable quality control

 The 100mA maximum output is notably powerful for a consumer device and particularly effective for deep muscle groups — the lower back, glutes, and upper trapezius respond well to higher intensity stimulation that lower-powered devices cannot match.
-The hard carrying case is a practical feature that many budget competitors omit: it protects the device and keeps leads and pads organized between sessions.
+The move to a USB-C rechargeable battery removes the recurring cost and hassle of swapping 9V alkalines, which is the single most common long-term complaint about the older model.

 by TENS 7000